 Described as “Intimate Minimalism,” my sculptural and installation practice works to retain intimacy on a large scale, expose beauty in everyday materials through repetitious natural, micro, and cosmic forms, draws from Japanese concepts like Yugen: building in mystery and subtlety, and encourages careful attention from both creator and participant.

 I begin with experiments in the studio: playful, hand-held inquires of sculptures, drawings, and material studies.
 These modest visual clusters of ideas accumulate to become a skyscape of impressions that investigate scale, ambition, and materials.
-Discoveries from this process inspire and inform the larger, site-responsive environments and contemplative sensory experiences.
-Winters Core, quietly emerges out of the existing architecture of the Islip Museum as an extended terrain tumbling from wall to floor, transforming dryer sheets into a glowing, mountainous landscape of light.
+Discoveries from this process inspire and inform the larger, site-responsive environments.
 As contemplative sensory experiences, these mutable installations facilitate reflection on ephemerality and viewers’ relations to each other.

 Recently, I have been pushing the relationship between large and small even further, inquiring how structures and spaces can retain intimacy on a large scale creating both a communal and individual sense of awe, that allows people to relate attentively to ever-expanding built and social environments.